ShiantalBorowski/shiantalborowski/README.md

 ## On my radar

-- 🌱 Learning React, Angular, Python, Vue
+- 🌱 Learning React, Angular, Python

 ## 📫Get in Touch